hammadojh/web_course/syllabus.md

 - **Final:** 25%

 ### How to Get the Most Out of This Class
-- Complete the reading assignments before coming to class.
 - Always be on time (for class and assignment deadlines).
 - Practice, practice, and practice.
 - Pay attention to Blackboard & This repo.